ReflectionsProjections/blog/_posts/2018-04-18-rp-through-the-years.markdown

 author: Niharika Manda
 ---

-A Timeline of the largest student-run Tech Conference in the midwest
+A timeline of the largest student-run tech conference in the Midwest!

 ## [1995](https://www-s.acm.illinois.edu/conference/1995/)
 ![  ](/assets/images/post_images/rp_through_the_years/1995.gif)